THE HIGH SEAS TREATY

 4. Capacity-building and the transfer of marine technology.

-Panel debate and audience discussion will be structured around core cross-cutting issues that will determine the effectiveness of the BBNJ Agreement.
+Panel debate and audience discussion was structured around core cross-cutting issues that will determine the effectiveness of the BBNJ Agreement.
+Full details are in the symposium programme.

 The High Seas Treaty Symposium